-By congressional mandate, the National Endowment for the Humanities, an independent federal agency in the executive branch, provides general operating support grants to the 56 state and jurisdictional humanities councils.
-Federal/State Partnership is the NEH office designated to work with the councils.
-The councils are Federal/State Partnership’s sole grantees.
+By congressional mandate, the National Endowment for the Humanities, an independent federal agency in the executive branch, provides general operating support awards to support public humanities programming in the 56 states and jurisdictions.
+Fed/State works with the designated humanities councils in each state and jurisdiction.
+The councils are Fed/State’s sole awardees.

-State humanities councils are independent nonprofit 501(c)(3) organizations governed by volunteer boards of directors and staffed by humanities professionals.
-They operate, as designated by Congress, in each of the 50 states as well as in the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, the Commonwealth of the Northern Mariana Islands, and American Samoa.
+State and jurisdictional humanities councils are independent nonprofit 501(c)(3) organizations governed by volunteer boards of directors and staffed by humanities professionals.
+They operate, as designated by Congress, in the states as well as in the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, the Commonwealth of the Northern Mariana Islands, and American Samoa.
 The councils employ more than 500 staff members and engage over 1,000 board members.
-The first councils were founded in 1971 and the last, the Amerika Samoa Humanities Council, was founded in 1994.
+The first councils were founded in 1971 and the last, the American Samoa Humanities Council, was founded in 1994.
 All but four councils were founded in the 1970s.

-A one-page description of the work of Federal/State Partnership is available for download.
+A one-page description of the work of the Office of Federal/State Partnership is available for download.

-Download a printable version of the contact information for the 56 state humanities councils.
+Download a printable version of the contact information for the state and jurisdictional humanities councils.

 The National Foundation on the Arts and Humanities Act of 1965 is the legislation under which the National Endowment for the Humanities and the state humanities councils operate.
 The legislation about state humanities councils is Sec.
 956 (sec.
 7)(f)(1-7).
 Other pertinent sections are: